EndlessLethe/DeepDraughts/README.md

 For state-independent rules as chain-taking and finishing the continuous capture, they are implemented in class Game get_available_moves(pos).

 ### About Paralleling
-Though paralleling is an effective method to decrease running time in total, it's quite complicated when paralleling meets GPU trainning.
+Though paralleling is an effective method to decrease running time in total, it's quite complicated when paralleling meets GPU training.

 I only use paralleling for self playing.
 It's sequential when training network and self play, so that NN args won't be read and write at the same time.
 In fact, self-play function is the most costly part.